 Project Management Tools

 These tools help to manage projects, software, and platforms designed to plan, organize, and track projects.
 They help teams manage timelines and tasks, allocate resources, and communicate; examples include Asana, Trello, and Jira.
-In addition to core functionalities, many project time tracking software offer features to monitor progress, identify roadblocks, and optimize resource allocation.
+In addition to core functionalities, many project time management and project time tracking software offer features to monitor progress, identify roadblocks, and optimize resource allocation

 User Research Operations Tools